flashwing-04/showtime-website-project-archive/content/ss23/master/m4-shop-gpt/features.md

 {{<section title="Product Search And Filter">}}
 The AI-powered product search and filter feature is the core functionality of shopGPT, designed to help users find and buy products through **_idealo.de_**.
-The user can specify preferences such as price range, brand, or other relevant criteria to narrow down the list of products displayed.
+The user can specify preferences, such as price range, brand, or other relevant criteria to narrow down the list of products displayed.

 {{<image src="filter_products.png" alt="filter-products" caption="Product Filter">}}